marcelfarrres/OperativeSystems1/commands.md

 - Kill it:
 $ kill -9 34515

--Remove all project from Matagalls:
+-Remove all project from SO folder in Matagalls:
 & rm -rf ./*